 Our Editing Workflow + GatherContent

 The first time your pitch is approved, you'll be invited to join GatherContent.
 We use GatherContent to draft, edit, collaborate and set due dates on pieces you work on with us.
-It will take a few minutes of moving around in Gather Content to see how it works, but it's much better to use for our workflow than other document-sharing services.
-It allows us to set deadlines for drafts and change the status of drafts (anytime the status says Member Authoring the ball is in your court to write), and save a revision history of each draft.
+It will take a few minutes of moving around in GatherContent to see how it works, but it's much better to use for our workflow than other document-sharing services.
+It allows us to set deadlines for drafts, track their status (anytime the status says … In-Progress, the ball is in your court to write), and save a revision history of each draft.

-Last updated March 7, 2018
+Last updated August 9, 2018